CarSerapio/stem_fellowship2023/README.md

-# Implementing Large Language Model (LLM) for Enhanced Tumour Phenotypic & Treatment Recommendations from Electronic Medical Records (EMRs)
+# Implementing a Large Language Model (LLM) for Enhanced Tumour Phenotypic & Treatment Recommendations from Electronic Medical Records (EMRs)
 Source code for the Indicium Conference 2023 research project: "Implementing Large Language Model (LLM) for Enhanced Tumour Phenotypic &amp; Treatment Recommendations from Electronic Medical Records (EMRs)​".
 We use `gpt-3.5-turbo` as our LLM and Flutter to build the front-end for the app.

 Uses `gpt-3.5-turbo` large language model to: